 It’s time for the harvest of the grapes!

-The 2019 harvest began in early September (with the grapes for Crémant d’Alsace, the Alsatian sparkling wine)!
+The harvest begin end of August/ early September (with the grapes for Crémant d’Alsace, the Alsatian sparkling wine)!
 This is the moment expected by all, to cut the long-awaited grapes.
 A great opportunity to have a nice walk in the vineyards (but remain strickly on the paths) and watch the pickers in action.
 Grapes graded Grand Cru are picked last, often at the end of October.